0

 IMG_9711.jpeg

-1930s Modernist Wardrobe by André Sornay, Stamped and Documented (ON HOLD)
+1930s Modernist Wardrobe by André Sornay, Stamped and Documented

 This exceptionally proportioned Modernist wardrobe by André Sornay demonstrates his importance as a leading designer of the Art Deco period.
 Restless and confident in his search for elegance and function, Sornay’s taste for exclusive creations meant that he was constantly evolving new forms and models of furniture, made possible by his now-recognised innovations in fabrication.
 The wardrobe’s design showcases Sornay’s approach to overcoming the challenges of storage with a balanced asymmetry.